 Ensure the ramp is long enough so that the angle with the ground does not exceed 15 degrees (Figure 25).
-On flat ground, this requires a ramp to be at least 4 times as long as the height of the trailer or truck bed to the ground.
-A steeper angle may cause mower components to get caught as the machine moves from the ramp to the trailer or truck.
+On flat ground, this requires a ramp to be at least four times (4X) as long as the height of the trailer or truck bed to the ground.
+A steeper angle may cause mower components to get caught as the unit moves from the ramp to the trailer or truck.
 Steeper angles may also cause the machine to tip or lose control.
-If you are loading the machine on or near a slope, position the trailer or truck so that it is on the down side of the slope and the ramp extends up the slope.
+If loading on or near a slope, position the trailer or truck so that it is on the down side of the slope and the ramp extends up the slope.
 This will minimize the ramp angle.

-Loading a machine onto a trailer or truck increases the possibility of a tip-over and could cause serious injury or death.
+Loading a machine onto a trailer or truck increases the possibility of tip-over and could cause serious injury or death.

-- Use extreme caution when operating a machine on a ramp. - Use only a full-width ramp; do not use individual ramps for each side of the machine. - Do not exceed a 15-degree angle between the ramp and the ground or between the ramp and the trailer or truck. - Ensure the length of ramp is at least 4 times as long as the height of the trailer or truck bed to the ground.
-This will ensure that ramp angle does not exceed 15 degrees on flat ground. - Back the machine up ramps and drive it forward down ramps. - Avoid sudden acceleration or deceleration while driving the machine on a ramp as this could cause a loss of control or a tip-over.
+- Use extreme caution when operating a machine on a ramp. - Use only a full-width ramp; do not use individual ramps for each side of the machine. - Do not exceed a 15-degree angle between the ramp and the ground or between the ramp and the trailer or truck. - Ensure the length of ramp is at least four times (4X) as long as the height of the trailer or truck bed to the ground.
+This will ensure that ramp angle does not exceed 15 degrees on flat ground. - Back up ramps and drive forward down ramps. - Avoid sudden acceleration or deceleration while driving the machine on a ramp as this could cause a loss of control or a tip-over situation.

-- Full-width ramp in stowed position

-- Side view of full-width ramp in loading position

-- Not greater than

-degrees

-- Ramp is at least 4 times as long as the height of the trailer or truck bed to the ground

-- H= height of the trailer or truck bed to the ground

-- 6. Trailer
+- 1. Full-width ramp in stowed position - 2.
+Side view of full-width ramp in loading position - Not greater than 15 degrees - Ramp is at least four times (4X) as long as the height of the trailer or truck bed to the ground - 5.
+H= height of the trailer or truck bed to the ground - 6.
+Trailer